 Collecting and holding personal information

-Police Health collects and holds personal information about people insured under a health insurance policy, providers of health services, suppliers, contractors and other contacts to conduct our activities, understand and meet stakeholder needs and meet our legal obligations.
+Police Health collects and holds personal information about people insured or interested in becoming insured under a health insurance policy, providers of health services, suppliers, contractors, people attending functions or events and other contacts to conduct our activities, understand and meet stakeholder needs and meet our legal obligations.
 If you do not provide us with the information we ask for, we may not be able to perform these activities and functions, in particular relating to applications for health insurance cover, administering health insurance policies, providing relevant services, assessing and paying claims and meeting statutory reporting requirements.

 An individual may deal anonymously with us when seeking general information about Police Health and its products.
 It is not practicable for individuals not to identify themselves or to use a pseudonym when dealing with Police Health in relation to the health insurance or claims.